Chart Color Schemes

 Smithfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Smithfield has a culturally diverse population, with 55.1% born overseas and 66.5% speaking a language other than English at home.
-Christianity is the predominant religion in Smithfield, accounting for 68.6% of its population.
-Buddhism is notably overrepresented compared to Greater Sydney, comprising 8.5%.
+Smithfield has a high level of cultural diversity, with 55.1% of its population born overseas and 66.5% speaking a language other than English at home.
+The predominant religion in Smithfield is Christianity, making up 68.6% of the population.
+Buddhism is notably overrepresented, comprising 8.5% compared to None% across Greater Sydney.

 Frequently Asked Questions - Diversity